ScottMcGready/the-conference-bible/README.md

 # The conference bible

-This document is a work in progress.
+This document is still a work in progress.
 I'll likely split out things into their own document rather than having a massive one pager.

 ## Sections